george24601/notes/python/misc.md

 You can also always convert a list to a tuple using the tuple, or a tuple to a list using the list function

-Note that strings can be single quotes, or double quotes.
-Multiline strings can be three single quotes or three double quotes as well, you just have to be consistent.

 Probably the most useful string function that I know of is split, which splits a string into a list, based on whatever separator you give it.
 If you don’t give split a parameter, it just splits on the space.

-Python source files use the ".py" extension and are called "modules."

- When a Python file is run directly, the special variable "__name__" is set to "__main__".
-Therefore, it's common to have the boilerplate if __name__ ==... shown above to call a main() function when the module is run directly, but not when the module is imported by some other module.

  but * also works because it's Python's "repeat" operator, meaning that '-' * 10 gives '----------', a neat way to create an onscreen "line."

-Python source files use the ".py" extension and are called "modules."

 Python coroutine?

-mutable and immutable types?

 __new()__ vs __int()__